alastaircoote/esperanto/readme.md

 A Rust-powered JavaScript worker environment designed to be embedded in native mobile apps.
 It builds on work established in [SWWebView](https://github.com/gdnmobilelab/SWWebView) but seeks to be fully comprehensive and platform-independent.

-**...at least, it will be at some point, right now it's little more than a proof of concept.**
+**...at least, it will be at some point, right now it's little more than a proof of concept that I haven't been able o return to in a long while.**

 ## Some background